 Lunch is a time to eat, socialize, get tutoring, and engage in club activities.
 Breakfast and lunch are to be eaten only in the cafeteria, inner courtyards, and other supervised areas as designated.
 At other times food and beverage are not allowed in the building without prior permission from an administrator.
 Students may have water in its original container.
 Students must leave their area clean and place all trash in the proper receptacle.
-Students are allowed on the main hall on the 1st floor during lunch, or the library for tutorials and club meetings when announced.
-Students are not allowed on the third floor except to visit with their counselor with a note.
+Students are allowed in the main hall on the 1st floor during lunch, or the library for tutorials and club meetings when announced.
+Students are not allowed out of lunch locations without a note.